dmtran02/cis3515-main/Lab9/README.md

-This is a stock market application.
+This is a stock market application for CIS 3515.